School Science Lessons

 phenol + chlorine --> 2-chlorophenol, C6H5OHCl

-It inhibits bacterial growth, food additive, volatile oil component, flavouring agent, antimicrobial agent, agrochemical, (anti-fungal agent), in black walnut.
+It inhibits bacterial growth, food additive, volatile oil component, flavouring agent, antimicrobial agent, agrochemical, (anti-fungal agent).

-It occurs in many essential oils, e.g. Thyme oil and Origanum oil, and smells like oregano.
+It occurs in black walnut, and many essential oils, e.g. Thyme oil and Origanum oil, and it smells like oregano.

-But nowadays, commercial TCP contains mixture of phenol and halogenated phenols.
+Nowadays, commercial TCP contains a mixture of phenol and halogenated phenols.

 TCP has a distinctive "medicine" smell.